 Funeral for Johnny and Matthew Gaudreau to be held in Delaware County Monday

 The service is set to take place at St. Mary Magdalen Catholic Church in Media on Monday, Sept.
-9. According to obituaries for Johnny and Matthew, the funeral service will be livestreamed on nhl.com/bluejackets.
+9. According to obituaries for Johnny and Matthew Gaudreau, the funeral service will be livestreamed on nhl.com/bluejackets.

 The Gaudreau brothers grew up in Carneys Point Township in New Jersey, where they played hockey at Gloucester Catholic High School before going on to play for Boston College.